-The purpose of the Program is to:-
+The purpose of the Program is to: -

-- Ensure Sunshine Coast Council is meeting its general biosecurity obligation to manage invasive biosecurity matter - invasive animals that are prohibited or restricted matter in the Sunshine Coast Council local government area to reduce the impacts on human health, social amenity, the economy or the environment (section 48 of the Act); - 2.
-Assist in capacity building of the occupiers of properties to minimise the impacts from invasive animals prohibited or restricted matter on pets, animals and livestock or agricultural crops; - 3.
-Determine the extent of invasive animals prohibited or restricted matter in identified locations: - Collect data and undertake research to assist in determining trends in invasive animals - prohibited or restricted matter populations and better understand how to manage these populations whilst reducing their impacts including refining and enhancing current programs and services; - 5.
-Determine the effectiveness of education, community/council partnerships and on-ground treatment programs; - 6.
-Permit the deployment of data collection methods such as sand pads, monitoring cameras and infield infrared site surveys; - Permit the deployment of trapping systems, Canid Pest Ejectors, tied and buried 1080 meat baits, manufactured 1080 baits and strychnine providing these deployments are within the regulatory controls; - 8.
-The provision of 1080 manufactured and or meat baits to landholders to use for approved feral animal control programs; and - 9.
-Permit the destruction of invasive animals prohibited or restricted matter subject to meeting regulatory controls including humane destruction under animal welfare legislation.
+- 1. allow the confirmation of the presence of feral animals on a property - 2. allow Council to communicate and inform a person about their general biosecurity obligation; - 3. assess whether to issue a Biosecurity Order to a person for failure to discharge their general biosecurity obligation (which may require the person to undertake management action such as prevention or control) - 4. ensure Sunshine Coast Council is meeting its general biosecurity obligation to manage invasive biosecurity matter invasive animals that are prohibited or restricted matter in the Sunshine Coast Council local government area to reduce the impacts on human health, social amenity, the economy, or the environment (section 48 of the Act) - 5. assist in capacity building of the occupiers of properties to minimise the impacts from invasive animals prohibited or restricted matter on pets, animals and livestock or agricultural crops - 6. determine the extent of invasive animals prohibited or restricted matter in identified locations - collect data and undertake research to assist in determining trends in invasive animals - prohibited or restricted matter populations and better understand how to manage these populations whilst reducing their impacts including refining and enhancing current programs and services - 8. determine the effectiveness of education, community/council partnerships and on-ground treatment programs - 9. permit the deployment of data collection methods such as sand pads, monitoring cameras (including artificial intelligence cameras), aerial surveillance and infield thermal site surveys - 10. permit the deployment of trapping systems, Canid Pest Ejectors using either 1080 or PAPP, tied and buried 1080 or meat baits, manufactured 1080 or PAPP baits and strychnine providing these deployments are within the regulatory controls - 11. the provision of 1080 or PAPP manufactured and or meat baits to landholders to use for approved feral animal control programs - 12. permit the destruction of invasive animals prohibited or restricted matter subject to meeting regulatory controls including humane destruction under animal welfare legislation and - 13. permit the use of other control methods as they become available through federal and state approving authorities.